jeff-suliga/jeff-suliga.github.io/Puzzles/Detective.md

 The answer to this puzzle is a single word.

-When you think you have the answer, add "-[your answer]" to the end of this URL.
+When you think you have the answer, add "-[your answer]" to the end of this URL in all capital letters.
 Click [Here](Detective-SNOOP) to see the answer

 The image is also available [here](../../images/Detective.jpg).